How to Remove a Name from a Mortgage | No Refinancing

 Verify your Streamline Refinance eligibility.
 Start here

-• The FHA Streamline may allow you to remove a name without credit and income verification if the remaining borrower can prove they’ve made the past six months’ mortgage payments or more on their own.
-If they can’t prove they’ve been making payments on their own or that they assumed the loan at least six months ago, they’ll have to re-qualify for the new mortgage
+• FHA Streamline Refinance: FHA loans allow removal of a name without credit and income verification if the remaining borrower can prove they’ve made the past six months’ mortgage payments on their own.
+Otherwise, re-qualification is necessary.

-• The VA Streamline Refinance (a.k.a.
-VA IRRRL) may allow you to remove a name without credit re-verification.
-But the person remaining on the loan must be the VA-eligible veteran, not a non-VA-eligible spouse
+• VA Streamline Refinance (VA IRRRL): May allow name removal without credit re-verification, but the remaining borrower must be the VA-eligible veteran.

 Pros and cons of refinancing to remove someone from a mortgage

-Divorce and separation are emotionally taxing processes, and one important but complicated issue that needs resolving is how to divide up joint financial obligations, like the mortgage.
+Divorce and separation are emotionally taxing processes.
+One important but complicated issue that needs resolving in these scenarios is how to divide up joint financial obligations, like the mortgage debt.

 There are a few pros and cons to consider when you are figuring out how to remove someone from a mortgage without refinancing.